 Please note: You must be using OptimizePress version 2.5.7 or above for PlusPack features to function correctly

-We've split the main dashboard into 3 separate rows: A row containing the 'Experiments' and 'Stats' buttons, which we'll get to a bit later, a row containing a list of your experiments.
+Experiments\’ and \’Stats\’ buttons, which we\’ll get to a bit later, a row containing a list of your experiments.
 And a third row containing a further breakdown of each of your experiments.

 The detailed stats area will consist of 5 stats:

 – Visits: How many visits your page has received during the course of the test.